Head to any of the ten below mentioned pristine national parks to please the nature-lover within you:

 Best time to Visit National Parks in Vietnam

 - Plan enough time to explore the national park.
-Most national parks are spread over a vast area and spending one day does not always suffice.
+Most national parks are spread over a vast area, and spending one day there is not always sufficient.
 Don't forget to account for travel time!

 - Choose attractions you are most likely to enjoy, rather than trying to do everything in one trip.

-- Figure out whether you would like to explore the national park with a tour guide, or if you would instead go alone.
+- Figure out whether you would like to explore the national park with a tour guide or if you would prefer to go alone.

 - Based on your budget, choose the best accommodation available.